satyakota27/chessercise/README.md

 8 x 8 chess board.

 i.e. If we put rook in the center of origin(0,0), it can make steps until (0,7), (7,0), (-7,0) (0,-7)
+Here we are taking the locations from a1 to h8 , so the area of the steps will be from (1,1) to (8,8)
 </p>

 For calculating all possible moves for Rooks, we need to map the rook_moves with the current location coordinates.
+Sorting them based on the 'y' coordinate

+Board possible rook moves are the locations from (1,1) to (8,8), hence we need to the reject the coordinates that do not belong to this area.

+Coordinates to Location
+ord and chr are the methods which converts character to number and number to character respectively.